Niklan/seo_pager/README.md

 # SEO Pager

-**What this module do, I think is hack.
-Especially for page offset.
-But it exist because some clients want this changes.**
+**What this module does, I think is a hack.
+Especially for the page offset.
+It only exist because some clients want these changes.**

 What does this module do: